 - Uncheck on “Compress this drive to save disk space” and click Apply/OK.

 - Make sure it says “uncompress” and ensure that “Apply changes to drive C:\, subfolders and files” is selected.

 - Now click “OK” and wait for few minutes until it uncompresses.

 - Once it’s done reboot your computer normally and see if it loads.

 This should work.
 If it does – great!
 If not, you have just one last chance!

 Manually rebuild the MBR

 The last method is to manually rebuild the MBR or Master Boot Record.
 There are a lot of ways to do that.
 You can follow this video tutorial created by me on how to Rebuild MBR.
-For details on this, check this tutorial on Fix: Bootmgr is Missing in Windows 7.
+For details on this, check this tutorial on how to fix the Bootmgr is Missing issue.

 Hope something helps!
 If none of the steps work, then feel free to post it in our forums.
 We’ll be glad to assist you there.